 - You can use donated eggs and/or sperm.
 There are times when a fertility specialist may recommend using donated eggs and/or sperm.
 In these cases, the egg can be manually fertilized in the clinic and a resulting, viable embryo can be used for IVF, which increases your chances of getting pregnant the first or second time around.

 - You have control over timing.
-Patients who are focused on their careers or who may have a unique life situation that affects exactly when they want their baby to be born will find that IVF gives them more overall control.
+Patients who are focused on their careers or who may have a unique life situation that affects exactly when they want their baby to be born will find that IVF benefits them by giving them more overall control.
 Eggs or embryos can be cryopreserved for future use.
 You can then choose a window of time when you want to be pregnant – or when you want your baby to be born – counting backwards to determine the best time to proceed with IVF.
 IVF can also help with spacing children in a way that works best for your family.

 - Decrease your chances of miscarriage.
 The most common cause of miscarriage is a genetic abnormality, which causes the body to terminate the pregnancy naturally.
-By using PGD to determine the genetic viability of an embryo ahead of time, mothers have a better chance of enjoying a healthy pregnancy and carrying the baby full-term.
+By using PGT to determine the genetic viability of an embryo ahead of time, mothers have a better chance of enjoying a healthy pregnancy and carrying the baby full-term.

 - Increase your chances of conception.
-IVF with PGS has the highest success rate of all of the other assisted reproductive options.
+IVF with PGT has the highest success rate of all of the other assisted reproductive options.
 Multiple cycles can be used if necessary to increase a woman’s chances of fertilization, a healthy pregnancy and live birth.

 Would you like to learn more about the benefits of IVF or determine whether you are a candidate for assisted reproductive technology?
 Contact us here at Northern California Fertility Medical Center to schedule a consultation.